-The ADSP-2100 Family Development Software, a complete set of tools for software and hardware system development, supports the ADSP-2186L.
+The ADSP-2100 Family Development Software, a complete set of tools for software and hardware system development, supports the ADSP-2183.
 The System Builder provides a high level method for defining the architecture of systems under development.
 The Assembler has an algebraic syntax that is easy to program and debug.
 The Linker combines object files into an executable file.
 The Simulator provides an interactive instruction-level simulation with a reconfigurable user interface to display different portions of the hardware environment.
 A PROM Splitter generates PROM programmer compatible files.

-The C Compiler, based on the Free Software Foundation's GNU C Compiler, generates ADSP-2186L assembly source code.
+The C Compiler, based on the Free Software Foundation's GNU C Compiler, generates ADSP-2183 assembly source code.
 The source code debugger allows programs to be corrected in the C environment.
 The Runtime Library includes over 100 ANSI-standard mathematical and DSP-specific functions.

-The EZ-KIT Lite is a hardware/software kit offering a complete development environment for the entire ADSP-21xx family: an ADSP-218x based evaluation board with PC monitor software plus Assembler, Linker, Simulator and PROM Splitter software.
-The ADSP-21xx EZ-KIT Lite is a low cost, easy to use hardware platform on which you can quickly get started with your DSP software design.
-The EZ-KIT Lite includes the following features:
+The EZ-KIT Lite is a hardware/software kit offering a complete development environment for the entire ADSP-21xx family: an ADSP-2183 evaluation board with PC monitor software plus Assembler, Linker, Simulator and PROM Splitter software.
+The ADSP-2183 evaluation board is a low-cost, easy to use hardware platform on which you can quickly get started with your DSP software design.
+The EZ-KIT Lite include the following features:

-- 33 MHz ADSP-2181

-- Full 16-bit Stereo Audio I/O with AD1847 SoundPort® Codec

-- RS-232 Interface to PC with Windows® 3.1 Control Software

-- EZ-ICE® Connector for Emulator Control

-- DSP Demo Programs
+- 33 MHz ADSP-2181 - Full 16-bit Stereo Audio I/O with AD1847 SoundPort® Codec - RS-232 Interface to PC with Windows 3.1 Control Software - · Stand-Alone Operation with Socketed EPROM - EZ-ICE Connector for Emulator Control - DSP Demo Programs

-- Code compatible with all 218x products

-The ADSP-218x EZ-ICE Emulator aids in the hardware debugging of an ADSP-2186L system.
-The emulator consists of hardware, host computer resident software, and the target board connector.
-The ADSP-2186L integrates on-chip emulation support with a 14-pin ICE-Port interface.
-This interface provides a simpler target board connection that requires fewer mechanical clearance considerations than other ADSP-2100 Family EZ-ICEs.
-The ADSP-2186L device need not be removed from the target system when using the EZ-ICE, nor are any adapters needed.
+The ADSP-218x EZ-ICE® Emulator aids in the hardware debugging of ADSP-218x systems.
+The emulator consists of hardware, host computer resident software and the target board connector.
+The ADSP-218x integrates on-chip emulation support with a 14-pin ICE-Port interface.
+This interface provides a simpler target board connection requiring fewer mechanical clearance considerations than other ADSP-2100 Family EZ-ICEs.
+The ADSP-218x device need not be removed from the target system when using the EZ-ICE, nor are any adapters needed.
 Due to the small footprint of the EZ-ICE connector, emulation can be supported in final board designs.